 Step 4: Season chicken breasts that have been chopped into bite-sized pieces with seasoned salt and pepper then add to the soup pot and continue to simmer until the rice is al dente and the chicken is cooked through, 7-10 additional minutes.

 Step 5: Remove the pot from the heat then place a lid on top and let it sit for 5 minutes.
-Finally, stir in more butter (follow your heart!) then season with additional seasoned salt and pepper to taste.
+Finally, stir in more butter (follow your heart!) then taste and season with additional seasoned salt and pepper if desired.

 The dish will thicken as it cools, and you can taste the flavor much better when the chicken and rice is warm vs piping hot, so I like to let the pot sit uncovered for an additional 10 minutes or so before scooping into bowls and serving.